dankorotin/ton-tutorials/1-simple-counter/README.md

 <details>
   <summary>Click to reveal the spoiler!</summary>

-> You will get an error pointing out that you're trying to modify the immutable variable `dataSlice` when reading the unsigned integer in the next line, consequently moving the slice's cursor.
+> You will get an error pointing out that you're trying to mutate the immutable variable `dataSlice` when reading the unsigned integer in the next line, consequently modifying the slice.

 </details>